Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Prepare a Superposed State Starting from an Eigenstate

 We fail to find any other way to obtain the superposed state of momentum of a particle.
-According to QM, if we measure the momentum of the apparatus in the base $\{|\vec{P}_1\rangle+|\vec{P}_2\rangle$, $|\vec{P}_1\rangle-|\vec{P}_2\rangle\}$, we seem to get a superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$ or $|\vec{p}_1\rangle-|\vec{p}_2\rangle$ from (1), but no base (two superposed states) of a macro-apparatus exists.
+According to NQM, if we measure the momentum of the apparatus in the base $\{|\vec{P}_1\rangle+|\vec{P}_2\rangle$, $|\vec{P}_1\rangle-|\vec{P}_2\rangle\}$, we seem to get a superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$ or $|\vec{p}_1\rangle-|\vec{p}_2\rangle$ from Eq.
+(1), but no such base (two superposed states) of a macro-apparatus exists.
 If the apparatus is a micro-object, we seem to be able to measure the momentum of the apparatus in the base, or to use an eraser for a delayed-choice \cite{J. S. Tang}, and then to get a superposed state of the particle, but this is a pre-hypothesis that the two superposed states of an apparatus have existed, which contradicts the premise of preparing a particle or a micro-object in a superposed state.
-Tracing out the states of the apparatus in (1), or measuring the momentum of the apparatus but not reading the result, we only obtain a mixed state $|\vec{p}_1\rangle\langle\vec{p}_1|+|\vec{p}_2\rangle\langle\vec{p}_2|$ (without coherence) of the particle.
-According to QM, the entanglement still holds even after the INT ceases, so the approximation above may be the final step to obtain a superposed state of a particle with different momentum eigenstates, and we cannot prepare a free particle (without interacting and entangling with another object) in the pure superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$.

-In quantum optics, when an atom initially in ground level $|g\rangle$ interacts with a single mode field $|n+1\rangle$ with $n+1$ photons, the CS may evolve into an entangled state \cite{D. F. Walls}
+Tracing out the states of the apparatus in Eq.
+(1), or measuring the momentum of the apparatus but not reading the result, we only obtain a mixed state $|\vec{p}_1\rangle\langle\vec{p}_1|+|\vec{p}_2\rangle\langle\vec{p}_2|$ (without coherence) of the particle.
+According to NQM, the entanglement still holds even after the INT ceases, so the approximation above may be the final step to obtain a superposed state of a particle with different momentum eigenstates, and we cannot prepare a free particle (without interacting and entangling with another object) in the pure superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$.